I believe both the teacher and student have responsibilities to be successful.

 Please find information on my contact page.

-Yes.
-Please find information on my extra credit page.
+Please find information on my extra credit page for some interesting assignments, though!

 Yes!
 A failure is just another reason to improve.
 If you fail a quiz or test then there will be one scheduled make up day (usually the Monday after) in the morning and afternoon.
 After that, you will not be able to retake the assessment.
 The higher of the two scores will be kept as your final assessment grade.